 I was super frustrated with this MacBook Pro trackpad cursor dancing problem all day long.
 Fortunately, I resolved it with an “imperfect” solution (will explain why later).

-So, I figured it might worth putting together this article like this -- sharing my experience and hopefully it would save you a trip to Apple Genius Bar.
+So, I figured it might be worth putting together this article like this — sharing my experience and hopefully, it would save you a trip to Apple Genius Bar.

-Although the erratic trackpad/cursor issue persisted at that time, I still could perform some basic operations though not that smooth.
+Although the erratic trackpad/cursor issue persisted at that time, I still could perform some basic operations though not that smoothly.

-I also disconnected my Magic Mouse, USB flash drive, and unplugged the charger.
-The last thing I tried but didn’t work either was performing software update via App Store.
+I also disconnected my Magic Mouse, and USB flash drive, and unplugged the charger.
+The last thing I tried but didn’t work was performing software updates via Mac App Store.

 All these took me a few precious hours…until I finally fixed it with a simple trick.

-Here’s how to do it step by step:
+Here’s how to do it in just a few steps: